OPEnSLab-OSU/Dendrometer/README.md

   - Integration with [Loom](https://github.com/OPEnSLab-OSU/Loom), which will allow this device to support plug-and-play functionalities with integrated sensors

 ## Setup Guide
   - (On it's way!
-Project still in development)
+Project still in development, check updates on Lab Wiki for progress)